- ADVERTISEMENT - Flight Centre Category Header

 Watch it on: Neon

-You’re looking for: Something light and romantic – preferably very funny and preferably featuring ADAM BRODY
+You’re looking for: Something Light and Romantic – Preferably Very Funny and Preferably Featuring ADAM BRODY

 We recommend: Nobody Wants This

 God, remember the first season of this (NO?
 You haven’t even seen it?!
-Ok, you’re in for a treat – start there!
+Okay, you’re in for a treat – start there!
 It includes one of the best first kiss scenes in television history).

 The premise of the show is that a romance develops between two opposites: Noah is a Rabbi, potentially about to become head rabbi, coming out of a relationship with his long-term girlfriend whom everybody loved.
 Joanne is a very forthright podcaster, who is trying to sign the deal of her lifetime for the podcast hosted by her and her sister, which is all about them discussing being the “slutty single sisters” and their dating exploits in LA.